Release Notes vs Changelog: Understanding the Key Differences and When to Use Each

 Great release notes include:

 Release notes are distributed via email, in-app notifications, blog posts, or app store descriptions.
 They’re a marketing tool as much as an informational one, helping drive feature adoption and user satisfaction.
-For scale-ups or enterprises, release notes can align cross-functional teams (e.g., sales, support) with product updates, ensuring consistent messaging.
+For scale-ups or enterprises, release notes can align cross-functional teams (e.g., sales, support) with product management organization, ensuring consistent messaging.

 For the same TaskMaster app, release notes might look like: